-LE BEAU Monsieur the Challenger, the Princess calls for you.
+Monsieur the challenger, the princesses call for you.
+ORLANDO

-ORLANDO I attend them with all respect and duty.
+I attend them with all respect and duty.
+ROSALIND

-ROSALIND Young man, have you challeng'd Charles the wrestler?
-ORLANDO No, fair Princess; he is the general challenger.
-I come but in, as others do, to try with him the strength of my youth.
+Young man, have you challenged Charles the wrestler?
+ORLANDO

+No, fair princess; he is the general challenger: I come but in, as others do, to try with him the strength of my youth.
+CELIA
-CELIA Young gentleman, your spirits are too bold for your years.

-You have seen cruel proof of this man's strength; if you saw yourself with your eyes, or knew yourself with your judgment, the fear of your adventure would counsel you to a more equal enterprise.
+Young gentleman, your spirits are too bold for your years.
+You have seen cruel proof of this man's strength: if you saw yourself with your eyes or knew yourself with your judgment, the fear of your adventure would counsel you to a more equal enterprise.
 We pray you, for your own sake, to embrace your own safety and give over this attempt.
+ROSALIND

-ROSALIND Do, young sir; your reputation shall not therefore be misprised: we will make it our suit to the Duke that the wrestling might not go forward.
+Do, young sir; your reputation shall not therefore be misprised: we will make it our suit to the duke that the wrestling might not go forward.
+ORLANDO

-ORLANDO I beseech you, punish me not with your hard thoughts, wherein I confess me much guilty to deny so fair and excellent ladies any thing.
-But let your fair eyes and gentle wishes go with me to my trial; wherein if I be foil'd there is but one sham'd that was never gracious; if kill'd, but one dead that is willing to be so.
-I shall do my friends no wrong, for I have none to lament me; the world no injury, for in it I have nothing; only in the world I fill up a place, which may be better supplied when I have made it empty.
+I beseech you, punish me not with your hard thoughts; wherein I confess me much guilty, to deny so fair and excellent ladies any thing.
+But let your fair eyes and gentle wishes go with me to my trial: wherein if I be foiled, there is but one shamed that was never gracious; if killed, but one dead that was willing to be so: I shall do my friends no wrong, for I have none to lament me, the world no injury, for in it I have nothing; only in the world I fill up a place, which may be better supplied when I have made it empty.

-ROSALIND The little strength that I have, I would it were with you.
+The little strength that I have, I would it were with you.
+CELIA

-CELIA And mine to eke out hers.
+And mine, to eke out hers.
+ROSALIND

-ROSALIND Fare you well.
-Pray heaven I be deceiv'd in you!
+Fare you well: pray heaven I be deceived in you!
+CELIA

-CELIA Your heart's desires be with you!
+Your heart's desires be with you!
+CHARLES

-CHARLES Come, where is this young gallant that is so desirous to lie with his mother earth?
+Come, where is this young gallant that is so desirous to lie with his mother earth?
+ORLANDO

-ORLANDO Ready, sir; but his will hath in it a more modest working.
+Ready, sir; but his will hath in it a more modest working.
+DUKE FREDERICK

-FREDERICK You shall try but one fall.
+You shall try but one fall.
+CHARLES

-CHARLES No, I warrant your Grace, you shall not entreat him to a second, that have so mightily persuaded him from a first.
+No, I warrant your grace, you shall not entreat him to a second, that have so mightily persuaded him from a first.

-ORLANDO You mean to mock me after; you should not have mock'd me before; but come your ways.
+An you mean to mock me after, you should not have mocked me before: but come your ways.
+ROSALIND

-ROSALIND Now, Hercules be thy speed, young man!
+Now Hercules be thy speed, young man!
+CELIA

-CELIA I would I were invisible, to catch the strong fellow by the leg.
-[They wrestle]
+I would I were invisible, to catch the strong fellow by the leg.

+They wrestle ROSALIND

-ROSALIND O excellent young man!
+O excellent young man!
+CELIA

-CELIA If I had a thunderbolt in mine eye, I can tell who should down.
+If I had a thunderbolt in mine eye, I can tell who should down.